qtumproject/qtumbook/part2/erc20-token.md

 # The Owner Address

-The ERC20 token we deploy will be "owned" by a particular address.
-A few administrative methods are protected, such that only the owner of the contract may call them.
+The ERC20 token we deploy will be "owned" by a particular UTXO address.
+A few administrative methods are protected, such that only the owner of the contract may use them.

 These methods are protected by the `onlyOwner` modifier, which checks whether the `msg.sender` is the contract's `owner`: